AverageHelper/Gamgee/README.md

 ### `queue`

 Manage the music queue.
+Running this command alone reads out a handy little message to teach folks how to use the `sr` command to add their songs to the queue.

+#### `info`

-Running this command alone sends a private message with the current queue channel, the number of songs left in the queue, and the queue's total playtime.
+Sends a private message with a mention of the current queue channel, the number of songs left in the queue, and the queue's playtime.
+If this command is run from the queue channel, then Gamgee just posts the message in there instead.

 #### `open <channel>`